p-szymo/nyc_trees/README.md

 ![Tree Health Across Community Boards](images/charts/health_cb_barstack.png)

+<br/><br/>
+### 3. Feature engineering

+- ```block_count``` - the number of trees on the block.
+    - I wanted to see if tree density may have anything to do with health, but found no discernible relationship during EDA.
+My classification model, however, told a different story (see below).
+- ```neighbor_dist``` - distance (in meters) to the nearest tree.
+    - Similar to the above feature, I wondered if two trees being close together would negatively impact health.
+Again, during EDA, I found no relationship.
+And again, my classification model told a different story (see below).

+### 4. Modeling

 - It's difficult to choose which model to use based off of numbers alone.
 One must think carefully about how it is being used.
     - I went with a model that was more inaccurate but had a better spread of predictions.
 Not ready for primetime yet, but a step in the right direction.
     - I created a metric--precision of *Good* predictions--that serves as a fairly good proxy for the results I'm looking for, though more investigation may be necessary.